camlp5/camlp5/README.md

 ## Testsuite

 There is a rather extensive testsuite (to which any suggestions or contributions are welcome) in `testsuite`.
+It assumes only that camlp5 has been successfully built, but not installed.
 To build/run it, one must install a number of packages:

   - 'rresult'
   - 'fmt'